Last updated 14 August

-The coronavirus has turned all our lives upside down.
-We can help with some of the challenging financial and insurance issues you are probably facing.
-Click on the guides below to find information and advice.
-As the situation changes day by day, we are constantly updating our guides, so please do keep coming back.
+The coronavirus pandemic has turned our lives upside down, and there's still a great amount of confusion as we adjust to this new normal.
+Check the guides below to find information and advice.
+As the situation changes week by week, we're regularly updating our guides, so please do keep coming back.

-We’re still operating but some products are unavailable or have a reduced number of providers.
+We’re still operating but some products have a reduced number of providers.
 Please see below for an update on which products are affected.

-Below you'll find specific product updates relating to the coronavirus:
+Below you'll find specific product updates relating to Covid-19:

 Despite the coronavirus outbreak, we’d like to clarify that you can still get car finance through us.
 Understandably, some of our providers aren’t lending right now so you may see fewer price options than usual.
 However, our providers that are still lending are able to offer their excellent services as normal.